sjtuyzt/Microclimate-design-for-PFs/README.md

  CFD-Driven Bayesian Optimization of Localized Ventilation Design to Achieve Desired Microclimate Conditions in Plant Factories.

 ## Details
-The uploaded files include the source data and related plot code for each figure and table as required.
+The uploaded files include the source data and related plot code for each figure and table as required.\n Fig. 8.
-Fig. 8.
 Measured results of microclimate within the cultivation racks.
 Fig. 9.
 Inter-rack variation of temperature in the cultivation area.
 Fig. 10.
 Intra-rack variation of temperature in the cultivation area.